Ted Mack (radio and television host): Other television

 In 1951, Mack was host of Ted Mack's Family Hour on ABC.
 A TV reference book summarized the show as "A Sunday evening program of music, songs and comedy."
 In 1955, he had a daily afternoon program, Ted Mack's Matinee on NBC.
 A review of the April 20 episode in the April 30, 1955, issue of Billboard said, "Unpretentious and easy-going, NBC's new Ted Mack's Matinee looks as if it's going to provide housewives with a smooth, relaxing stanza to break up her [sic] daytime chores."

 Personal life

 In 1926, Mack married Ellen Marguerite Overholt.
 They had no children but fostered children from Catholic charities at their home.

-After the Original Amateur Hour ended its broadcast run, Mack became a lecturer at colleges and served as host of local amateur shows.
+After The Original Amateur Hour ended its broadcast run, Mack became a lecturer at colleges and served as host of local amateur shows.

 Death

-Mack died of heart failure July 12, 1976, at Phelps Memorial Hospital in North Tarrytown, New York at the age of 72.
+Mack died of heart failure on July 12, 1976, at Phelps Memorial Hospital in North Tarrytown, New York, at the age of 72.
 He was survived by his wife.